QCzok/RobotFrontend/README.md

 # Robot Factory

-This is the initial setup of Robot Factory
+Robot Factory needs a communicate with the backend

 # Task

-In the first step, you are going to create a basic site that pulls some robots from state and displays them on the page.

-A robot must at least have following attributes:

-* ID
-* Name
-* posX
-* posY
+Use Axios GET, PUT and POST commands to

+* get an updated list of robots from the backend
+* create a new robot and have the backend save it
-* heading
+* update the position or heading of a robot

-# Example

-{
-    id: 0,
-    name: "Eddy",
-    posX: 0,
-    posY: 0,
-    heading: "NORTH",
-},